 Our court of protection lawyers welcome the move towards greater transparency in legal proceedings provided there are adequate safeguards in place to protect the vulnerable.

-If you require assistance with any court of protection issue then call our free legal helpline on 0808 139 1606 and speak to one of our specialist court of protection lawyers.
+If you require assistance with any aspect of Court of Protection law then call our free legal helpline on 0808 139 1606 and speak to one of our specialist Court of Protection lawyers.